JD Vance: The 'hillbilly' Maga loyalist who became vice-president

 From venture capital to politics

-In 2017, Vance returned to Ohio and continued to work in venture capital.
-He and his wife Usha, whom he met at Yale, have three children - Ewan, Vivek and Mirabel.
+Vance and his wife Usha, who he met at Yale, have three children - Ewan, Vivek and Mirabel.

-In contrast to her husband, Usha Vance had a posher upbringing, growing up in a suburb of San Diego as the child of Indian immigrant academics.
-In addition to her Yale history and law degrees, she has a master's from the University of Cambridge.
+Usha Vance had a posher upbringing than her husband, growing up in a suburb of San Diego as the child of Indian immigrant academics.
+In addition to her Yale history and law degrees, she has a master's from the UK's University of Cambridge.

 She served as a clerk to Supreme Court Chief Justice John Roberts and most recently worked for Munger, Tolles & Olson, a firm that a leading legal journal described as "progressive" and "woke".
 Mrs Vance resigned from her job shortly after her husband was selected by Trump to be the VP nominee.

-While the Vances worked in law and finance and lived in San Francisco and Washington DC, whispers about a possible foray into politics - bolstered by JD's newfound fame - grew.
-And Vance saw an opportunity when Ohio’s Republican Senator Rob Portman decided not to run for re-election in 2022.
+At the same time, whispers about Vance's possible foray into politics - bolstered by his newfound fame - grew.
+And several years later, Vance saw an opportunity when Ohio’s Republican Senator Rob Portman decided not to run for re-election in 2022.

 Getty Images Usha Vance in a sleeveless dress looking at JD Vance who is giving a thumbs-up signGetty Images